-Bilgola Plateau crowns the Barrenjoey Peninsula on Sydney's Northern Beaches, between Newport to the south and Avalon and Clareville to the north.
+Bilgola lies on Barrenjoey Peninsula on Sydney's Northern Beaches, between Newport to the south and Avalon and Clareville to the north.
 Bilgola Plateau crowns the peninsula, rising 164 meters above the ocean beach to 169 metres.

 The suburb was divided into two separate suburbs in 2012 - Bilgola Beach and Bilgola Plateau.
 The main road connecting the northern part of the Barrenjoey Peninsula to the rest of Sydney, Barrenjoey Road, runs through Hewitt Park along the cliff line between Bilgola headland and Bilgola South headland.
 The road separates Bilgola Plateau from Bilgola Beach.
 The ocean side of Bilgola, like all the suburbs on the peninsula, features sweeping surf beaches punctuated by high, rocky headlands; the west side faces the calm waters of Pittwater, though suburban boundaries show that Bilgola does not reach the Pittwater shoreline.